Why do Companies use a Share Nominee Account?

 What are the benefits of the Nominee Share Account for the Company or Entrepreneur?

-• It reduces the administrative burden to the company as the nominee can send notices and solicit approvals for corporate actions to the individual investors, in accordance with the Articles of Association (and/or Share Subscription Agreement, if applicable) on behalf of the company – saving precious time.
+• It reduces the administrative burden to the Company as the nominee company can send notices and solicit approvals for corporate actions to the individual investors, in accordance with the Articles of Association (and/or Share Subscription Agreement, if applicable) on behalf of the Company – saving precious time.

-• It facilitates follow-on funding as many institutional funders such as Venture Capitalists (VC’s) do not like dealing with busy Share Capital Tables and numerous investors, which tends to put them off investing.
-Instead they prefer to deal exclusively and directly with a nominee as the only legally registered shareholder.
+• It facilitates follow-on funding as many institutional funders such as Venture Capital (VC’s) do not like dealing with busy Share Capital Tables and numerous investors, which tends to put them off investing.
+Instead they prefer to deal exclusively and directly with a Nominee as the only legally registered shareholder.

 Frequently Asked Questions: